NewUserKK/rent-check-frontend/README.md

-# rent-checklist-frontend
+# rent-check-frontend

-Frontend for rent-checklist app.
+Frontend for rent-check app.

 Currently deployed at http://158.160.2.44:9999